psyraxaus/Prosim2GSX/memory-bank/systemPatterns.md

 - Runtime selection of appropriate strategy

 ### 7. Command Pattern
-The GSXMenuService implements the command pattern for menu interactions:
+The application uses the command pattern in several places:
-- Encapsulates menu operations as objects
+- **GSXMenuService**: Encapsulates menu operations as objects
   - Decouples menu selection from execution
   - Allows for parameterization of menu operations
   - Supports undo/redo operations
+- **RefuelingCommandFactory**: Creates command objects for fuel operations
+  - **StartRefuelingCommand**: Command to start refueling
+  - **StopRefuelingCommand**: Command to stop refueling
+  - **UpdateFuelAmountCommand**: Command to update fuel amount
+  - Encapsulates fuel operations as objects
+  - Decouples operation request from execution
+  - Provides consistent interface for different operations
+  - Supports operation composition and sequencing

 ### 8. Adapter Pattern
 The ProsimInterface and MobiSimConnect classes act as adapters: